Pullipulikalum Aattinkuttiyum: Plot

 Sometime later, Maniyan suddenly has a chest pain and is taken to the hospital.
-The doctor informs Gopan that the pain was only gas.
-But Gopan convinces the doctor to tell his brothers that it was a heart attack, sensing an opportunity to change his brothers' way of living.
+The doctor informs Gopan that the pain was only acidity from drinking too much alcohol, but Gopan convinces the doctor to tell his brothers that it was a heart attack, sensing an opportunity to change his brothers' way of living.
 The doctor convinces Maniyan, Suku and Vijayan that they could also have a heart attack if they don't change their habits.
 The fear of death has the brothers changing their habits and becoming hardworking men.
 They enter the boat racing team with Maniyan being the team captain.
 The brothers are also married to their subsequent significant others.

 Meanwhile, Revamma, who was against Gopan's and Jayasree's relation, tries many tricks to separate them but is forced to give up.
 But Kuriyachan's vengeance increases as he was sacked from team captain spot and replaced by Maniyan.
 He wrecks the race boat and burns Gopan's house boat, which is the only source of income for Gopan's family.
 He also cheats Revamma, who was trying to sell her home.
 Heartbroken, Revamma suffers from a heart attack and dies.
 Not wanting to bring his brothers back to their old rowdy life, Gopan and his friends go to take revenge.
 They bash up Kuriyachan and his men and leave him to be beaten up by the remaining villagers for destroying the race boat.

 In the final scene, Gopan and Jayasree are shown on a boat, planning to live together and to start a new life ahead.